ahrtr/gocontainer/README_cn.md

 	// Contains returns true if this list contains the specified element.
 	Contains(val interface{}) bool
-	// Get returns the element at the specified positon in this list.
+	// Get returns the element at the specified position in this list.
 The index must be in the range of [0, size).
 	Get(index int) (interface{}, error)

 	// Remove removes the element at the specified position in this list.